beatcracker/toptout/data/README.md

     // Link to the product's website.
 Mandatory.
     "main": "https://example.com",

-    // Link to the product's telemetry description.
+    // Link to the product's general telemetry description.
 Optional.
     "telemetry": "https://example.com/telemetry",

     // Link to the product's privacy policy.
 Optional.